bretthoerner/timak/README.rst

 PostgreSQL or MySQL
 ```````````````````

 This would be a very simple table in a RDBMS.
-It could even be boundless (though without some PLSQL hackery large OFFSETS are very expensive).
+It could even be boundless (though without some PLSQL hackery large ``OFFSETS`` are very expensive).
 You'd be hitting large indexes instead of fetching values directly by key.
 The biggest problem is it all has to fit on a single system, unless you manually shard the data (and re-shard if you ever grew out of that size).
 Plus you'd have to deal with availability using read slaves and failover.

 MongoDB
 ```````

-The only possible difference I see from the RDBMSs above is that you could use auto-sharding.
-If that's your thing, and you trust it, then it may work fine for this.
+The only possible difference I see from the RDBMSs above is that you could use Mongo's "auto-sharding."
+If that's your thing, and you trust it, then I wish you the best of luck.
+You may want to `read this <http://www.allthingsdistributed.com/2007/10/amazons_dynamo.html>`_.

 Redis
 `````

 You can fake timelines in Redis using a list or sorted set.
-Like RDBMS you have to handle all of the sharding yourself, re-shard on growth, and use slaves and failaover for availability.
+Like RDBMS you have to handle all of the sharding yourself, re-shard on growth, and use slaves and failover for availability.
 In addition to these, and even more critical for my use case: all of your timelines would have to fit in RAM.
 If you have this problem and that kind of money please send me some.

 Cassandra
 `````````

 Probably another great fit.
-You could even store much longer timelines, though I'm not sure what the cost is of doing an ORDER_BY/OFFSET equivalent on the columns in a Cassandra row.
+You could even store much longer timelines, though I'm not sure what the cost is of doing a ``SELECT`` with ``OFFSET`` equivalent on the columns in a Cassandra row.

 TODO
 ----